The First Day of Class

 • Discuss the syllabus near the end of the class period.
 Use the first valuable moments of class time to make a memorable impression on the students.

 • Spend very little time reviewing the syllabus on the first day.
 You will need to address it again in upcoming classes as students often switch courses in the first few weeks.
-When you are ready to introduce the syllabus in more depth, see Syllabus Functions for ideas on how to motivate students to refer to the syllabus.

 References